stateful/vscode-runme/README-platform.md

 1. **Sign Up**: Create your free account at [Stateful](https://platform.stateful.com/).
 2. **Install VS Code Extension**: Download the Stateful extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=stateful.platform).
 The extension is fully compatible with Runme, but adds authentication, collaboration, and security features, making it secure for teams and inside companies.
-3. **Explore**: Start creating, running, sharing, and discussing your first DevOps Notebook and its commands using the Stateful platform.
+3. **Explore**: Start creating, running, sharing, and discussing your first DevOps Notebook and its commands using the Stateful cloud.

 For detailed documentation and tutorials, visit our [Documentation](https://stateful.com/docs).